rectangle pool, 24 ft x 12 ft x 4.5 ft average depth

 Sloped bottoms, steps, benches, freeform curves, and actual water line can change real pool volume.

-Use this free pool volume calculator to estimate U.S. gallons for rectangular, round, or oval pools from simple measurements.
+Use this free pool volume calculator to estimate U.S. gallons for rectangular, round, or oval pools from shape, measurements, and average water depth.

 rectangle pool, 24 ft x 12 ft x 4.5 ft average depth